 What are the best eco lodges in Guatemala?

 For pure conservation impact, Los Tarrales and Chelemhá are hard to beat, both private reserves where your stay funds real habitat protection.
 For responsible luxury, Laguna Lodge at Lake Atitlán and Las Lagunas in Petén stand out.
 For the easiest and most beloved option near Antigua, Earth Lodge wins.
-The best one for you depends on where your trip goes and what you want from it, which is the whole reason this list is sorted by what each place does rather than ranked one through thirteen.
+The best one for you depends on where your trip goes and what you want from it, which is the whole reason this list is sorted by what each place does rather than ranked one through twenty.

 How much do eco lodges in Guatemala cost?